lewpar/CyberBilby/src/content/blog/session-hijacking.md

     - https://www.kaspersky.com/resource-center/definitions/what-is-session-hijacking

 If you are also interested in your own session hijacking demo done locally, you can clone [this repository](https://github.com/lewpar/SessionHijackDemo) and deploy it under a LAMP/WAMP stack.

+## Credits
+This lab was originally written by [Fred Khan](https://github.com/Fred-Khan) and co-authored by myself.
+I have built upon Fred's work by adding improvements and additional steps and details to enhance its value.
+You can access the original [here](https://github.com/Fred-Khan/Cybersecurity_Session-Hijacking_Demo).